Chicken Tortilla Soup makes a scrumptious soup with little effort. This easy chicken tortilla soup is simple, spicy and scrumptious.

 - When slow cooker has finished cooking, shred chicken with two forks while still inside the slow cooker insert.

 - Heat about ½ inch of vegetable oil in a large saute pan or skillet over medium heat.
 Add tortillas one at a time and cook until just crispy.
 Remove from skillet and drain on a wire rack with paper towels placed underneath the rack to catch any drippings.
-Cut tortillas into strips or serve crumbled on top of each bowl of soup along with sour cream, cheese, and parsley.
+Cut tortillas into strips or serve crumbled on top of each bowl of soup along with sour cream,

 Hope you love it as much as we do!